girlsclub/-2015-Wizard-of-Earthsea-/README.md

 # 2015-Wizard-of-Earthsea-
 NEA BIG READ

-Unity 5.3 project  - use EarthseaFinalSceneV7 scene
+Unity 5.3 project  - use EarthseaFinalSceneV7 scene (Unity Project is coming)

 This uses multiple bought assets from Unity Asset Store - please acquire to use this.